ReconfigureIO/UX/docs/source/benchmarking.rst

     ├── main.go
     ├── main_test.go

-Then , open ``cmd/bench-FPGA/main.go and make sure the input data section of the benchmark to be correct for your project, you can make changes to the sample data here, but the size needs to be set to our incrementing value ``b.N`` so the benchmarking framework can ramp up the number of times the processing loop of the FPGA side is run to get an accurate result.
+2. Open ``cmd/bench-FPGA/main.go`` and make sure the input data section of the benchmark to be correct for your project, you can make changes to the sample data here, but the size needs to be set to our incrementing value ``b.N`` so the benchmarking framework can ramp up the number of times the processing loop of the FPGA side is run to get an accurate result.
 Our template uses an array of ``uint32s`` of size ``b.N``.
 If that works for your project you can leave it how it is.

-You can then run the benchmarks during deployment once the example is built.
-To do this, create a build by running (you can enter whatever helpful message you want):
+3. Create a build image for your program by running the following (you can enter whatever helpful message you want):

 .. code-block:: shell

    reco build run -m "benchmark the FPGA run time"

-Then you can check your |dashboard| to see when the build is complete.
-To run the benchmark, first copy your build ID, with from your dashboard or by viewing the build list for your project, by running ``reco build list``, and then run the benchmark during a deployment:
+You can check your |dashboard| to see when the build is complete.

+4. To run the benchmark, first copy your build ID, from dashboard or by viewing the build list for your project, by running ``reco build list``, and then run the benchmark during a deployment:

 .. code-block:: shell